Course information for SYDE 556/750, taught Fal 2022.

 Students are expected to provide a short, 5-10 min project presentation on the last two days of class.
 The schedule will be set later in the term.
 Contents can follow the recommendations in the project summary document.

 Two lectures per week and homework assignments consisting of computer exercises using Python.
-For SYDE 750 a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
+For SYDE 750 (optional for 556) a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
 This course examines a general framework for modeling computation by neurobiological systems with an emphasis on quantitative formulations.
 Particular emphasis will be placed on understanding computation, representation, and dynamics in such systems.
 Students will learn how the fundamentals of signal processing, control theory and statistical inference, can be applied to modeling sensory, motor, and cognitive systems.

 Knowing how to program with matrices using Python is highly recommended.
 Familiarity with Fourier Transforms and other signal processing concepts is recommended.
 Familiarity with calculus and linear algebra is required.